neuroforgede/nothelm.py/README.md

 Don't compare this to Kubernetes Helm (just yet?).

-This is a templating engine meant to be used with Docker Stacks with a similar (not equal) experience to installing Helm Charts in Kubernetes.
+This is a templating engine meant to be used with Docker Stacks with a similar (not equal) experience to installing Helm Charts in Kubernetes with regards to templating support.

 # Install